justinmelnick/justinmelnick.github.io/_pages/publications.md

 <h3>works in progress</h3>

 1. Melnick, Justin.
-The Domestic Political Consequences of Free Allowances in the European Union’s Emissions Trading System.
+Domestic Politics in the European Union’s Emissions Trading System: Evidence from Free Allowance Allocation.

 2. Conevska, Aleksandra and Justin Melnick.
 Policy Interventions as Experimental Treatments: Applications to Climate Politics.